Mike Thackwell

 Michael Christopher Thackwell (born 30 March 1961) is a former racing driver from New Zealand, who participated in a number of prominent racing categories, including Formula 1.
-The sixth youngest driver ever to qualify for a Grand Prix, he participated in five of them, making his first start on 28 September 1980 at the Canadian Grand Prix.
+The seventh youngest driver ever to qualify for a Grand Prix, he participated in five of them, making his first start on 28 September 1980 at the Canadian Grand Prix.
 He scored no championship points.
 He had previously attempted unsuccessfully to qualify for the Dutch Grand Prix which was held on 31 August 1980.

 Thackwell has been described as a "teenage sensation", a "maverick" and as "something of a cult hero".
-Outside Formula One, he competed successfully in Formula Three, Formula Two, Formula 3000 and sports cars, amongst other categories.
+Outside Formula One, he competed in Formula Three, Formula Two, Formula 3000 and sports cars, amongst other categories.

 In 1984, Thackwell won the European Formula Two Championship.
 He was runner up in that championship in 1983, and in its successor, the International Formula 3000 Championship, in 1985.
 In each case, he was driving a works Ralt.
 Also in 1986, he won the Pau Grand Prix, again in a works Ralt.
 Later in the year, he combined with Henri Pescarolo to win the 1000km Nürburgring sports car race, in a Sauber C8.

 Early life

 Thackwell was born into a motor racing family.
-For many years, his father, Ray, was a successful international speedway rider and racing driver.
+For many years, his father, Ray, was an international speedway rider and racing driver.
 When Mike was six years old, his family emigrated from New Zealand to Perth, Western Australia, where he spent his formative years, and also began racing.
-Michael Thackwell has 4 siblings Joan Caccioppoli – Kerry John Thackwell – Lisa Brabham – Heidi Thackwell.
-Lisa is married to David Brabham and also tried her luck in motor racing, notably competing in the 1991 Honda CRX Challenge.
+He has four siblings; his sister Lisa is married to David Brabham and was also a racing driver, competing in the 1991 Honda CRX Challenge.

 Between 1972 and 1976, Thackwell attended Christ Church Grammar School, in Claremont, a suburb of Perth.
 By the time of his Formula One debut in 1980, he spoke with an Australian accent, and regarded himself as Australian, but he competed, and liked to be known, as a New Zealander.

 For three years from the age of nine, Thackwell competed in motocross events on motorcycles supplied by his father, an importer of high performance racing and sports cars.
 He then switched to karts, winning the Western Australian championship at the age of 14.
 After also winning the Hong Kong Kart Grand Prix in 1975 and 1976, he moved to England.
 A friend of Ray's, who built Formula Ford race cars put Mike in touch with Mike Eastick Scorpion Racing Drivers School at Thruxton in Hampshire.